Living in Antigua Guatemala (with Kids)

 Updated

-Home » Guatemala » Living in Antigua Guatemala.
-A Month in Antigua
+Home » Guatemala » Living in Antigua Guatemala (with Kids)

 This post may contain affiliate links.

 Antigua Guatemala is a stunningly beautiful city in Guatemala.
 Its architecture, history, and culture are sure to delight, along with the volcanoes that smoke around it.
 Antigua is a vacation destination popular with many and a popular location for retirement and expats.
 We were lucky enough to spend a full month there to really get to know this Guatemalan city.
 Luckily, we were there for Easter, when Antigua hosts spectacular processions, events, and the famous flower carpets.
-An Antigua travel blog, with insight into living in Antigua.
+An Antigua travel blog, with insight into living in Antigua as a family with kids

 antigua guatemala beautiful architecture